Project

 Finnish Public Sector study (FPS)

-The FPS study monitors the well-being and health of the personnel as well as the work and changes in it.
-The study consists of two areas: 1. the Kunta10 study and 2. the personnel well-being study (formerly known as hospital personnel well-being study).
-About 103,000 employees are monitored in the study.
-In Finland, there are no other surveys of the same size aimed at employees in the municipal sector.
+The Finnish Public Sector (FPS) study monitors the wellbeing and health of personnel in the municipal and wellbeing services sectors as well as their work and changes in it.
+The study consists of two sub-studies: 1. the Kunta10 study and 2. the wellbeing at work in the wellbeing services counties study (formerly known as the personnel well-being study).
+The questionnaires of the studies are sent to over 100,000 employees every other year.
+There are no other surveys of the same size aimed at employees in the public and wellbeing services sectors in Finland.

 Hymyilevä sairaanhoitaja laboratorion edessä